holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

 ## EQ's:

+- What are conditionals?
+- What is the game loop?
-- How can we combine our understanding of conditionals and the game loop to formally solve a problem with a computer that we did previously with humans?
+- How can we combine conditionals and the game loop to formalize a problem we previously solved?

 ## Lesson Plan